Primussigma/mytravelguide/README.md

+# MyTavelGuide Mobile Application

-We are JCS Software Solutions and this is our INFO 3604 Final Project.
+## We are JCS Software Solutions and this is our INFO 3604 Final Project.

-The name of this app is MyTravelGuide.
+###### The name of this app is MyTravelGuide.
-This application is an Android application developed using the Flutter framework and Firebase database.
+###### This application is an Android application developed using the Flutter framework and Firebase database.